 Gardens were planted including the Production Garden, under the direction of our Director of Agriculture, Jonathan Kirschner.
 If you have visited our weekly seasonal farm stand, you have seen our great varieties of fresh produce and flowers, all grown using organic practices.

 Our educational programming has grown substantially to include a range of dynamic offerings for all ages led by both staff members and volunteers.
 The goal of our programs — whether crafting or making maple syrup – is simply to learn by doing.
 All activities encourage engagement–whether it is with the land, with food, with animals, with history, or with each other.

 And finally, our annual special events – many of which are now Wilton traditions – bring the community together to enjoy the best of what the farm offers and celebrate the cycle of the New England year.
-These events include Ambler Farm Day, Holiday Greens Sale, Valentine’s Tea, Farm-to-Table Dinners and the Winter Warming Party.
+These events include Ambler Farm Day, Holiday Greens Sale, Valentine’s Tea, Farm-to-Table Dinners, and our Red Barn Live Music Series.
 New events are always in the works.

 When the Friends of Ambler Farm first began, it had an expansive vision for the farm that at the time seemed almost unobtainable.
 That vision, filled with hopeful ideas, has become a reality.
 Ambler Farm is an established, active, living community farm and an integral part of Wilton’s identity.

 |1794||Josiah Raymond began buying land in this area, and soon after, he and his son Platt Raymond built two homes on the property and established a farm here.
 Under Lewis Raymond, son of Platt, the farm encompassed nearly 300 acres.|

 |1799||The large White house (the Raymond-Ambler House) was built by Josiah Raymond and was occupied by the Raymonds and their Ambler descendants until 1999.|